 International marketing involves advertising and selling a company's product or brand on a global scale.
 Read on to learn more about the skills and training needed for a career in international marketing.
-Schools offering Marketing degrees can also be found in these popular choices.
+Schools offering International Marketing degrees can also be found in these popular choices.

 A Synopsis of International Marketing

 International marketing can be as simple as a business extending its marketing efforts to include overseas markets.
 But international marketing also can be as complex as a corporation's decision to manufacture products overseas while creating global marketing strategies.
 International marketing teams must coordinate a company's products, branding and advertising activities for a multicultural audience.

 Important Facts About International Marketing

 |Degree Fields of Study||International Marketing; International Marketing Management; Global Affairs & Management|

 |Possible Careers||International marketing manager, international market research analyst, international brand manager|

 |Work Environment||Office setting|

 |Job Outlook (2014-2024)||9% growth (for all marketing managers)|

 International marketers need knowledge of key marketing principles, such as pricing, consumer behavior, market research and advertising, as well as the global economy and worldwide cultures.
 International marketers need expertise in a number of topics, which can include the following: